nagydani/seedling/seed/README.md

 association between the following word and the further described computation is written into the dictionary and added to the current vocabulary.
-The computation becomes the interpreter mode behavior of the word, while the compiler mode behavior is to compile a call to it.
+The computation becomes the interpret mode behavior of the word, while the compile mode behavior is to compile a call to it.

 Example:
 ```